Details of practice

 Bo is a specialist criminal advocate.
 Cases she is currently instructed on or has recently conducted include:

-- International Ponzi fraud/breach of director’s disqualification: R v KC (Ongoing)
+- International Ponzi fraud/breach of director’s disqualification: R v KC (Jan-Mar 2017)

 Bo is skilled in dealing with vulnerable witnesses and defendants including those with: low IQ; paranoid schizophrenia; Asperger’s syndrome; dissociative disorder; personality disorders; depression.